LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-2.md

 ## 3. We need UART

-With the `mret` is executed, program is running into a new file: [`main.rs`](https://github.com/LENSHOOD/xv6-rust/blob/b3a46d46d1b8196b5194eca670f835e476823088/kernel/src/main.rs#L97), which is hard to tell if it's new, because we already have one, one not exactly since we will introduce a new function `kmain` to replace our previous `main`.
+With the `mret` is executed, the program is running into a new file: [`main.rs`](https://github.com/LENSHOOD/xv6-rust/blob/b3a46d46d1b8196b5194eca670f835e476823088/kernel/src/main.rs#L97), which is hard to tell if it's new, because we already have one, one not exactly since we will introduce a new function `kmain` to replace our previous `main`.

-Don't be frighten by a lot of new functions are called within `kmain`, we are not gonna need them currently, the only functions we should pay our attention on are the `Uart::init()` and `Console::init()`:
+Don't be frightened by a lot of new functions that are called within `kmain`, we are not gonna need them currently, the only functions we should pay our attention to are the `Uart::init()` and `Console::init()`:

 ```rust
 // main.rs